AgentD/hausboot/README.md

 semester could churn out surprisingly efficient assembly.
 And I'm pretty sure the gcc people are a lot smarter than me, in addition to a 30 year head start.

-It changed my way of thinking about programming.
+To a degree, it changed my way of thinking about programming.
 Source code should first and foremost be written *for people to read*.
 Source code should convey *high level meaning*, both to people, as well as to the compiler.
 Bit twiddling hacks are an utter waste of time and make the job harder for the compiler as well.
 Keeping down asymptotic complexity is your job, optimizing the coefficient is the compilers job (but you should really be thinking in terms of data structures anyway, rather than algorithms).

-When you use a programming language, you are really using a *formal language* based *calculus* to describe that *meaning*.
+Programming languages really are a *formal language* based *calculus* that describes *meaning*.
 A compiler is essentially a term-rewriting system and you are operating with the semantics of that *calculus*.
 Adages like "C is just an assembly pre-processor" are not just nonsense, but outright dangerous.
-The chasm between C semantics and machine semantics are what gives rise to fear and misunderstanding around the dreaded undefined-behavior-boogy-man that HackerNews loves to share second-hand camp fire stories about so much.
+The chasm between C semantics and machine semantics are what gives rise to fear and misunderstanding around the dreaded undefined-behavior-boogy-man that HN loves to gossip about so much.

 Pondering further on that, I concluded that an expressive, strong type system is really key to expressing such high level meaning and semantics.
 A modern,